stevenjj/valkyrie_wholebody_msgs_tests/Conversion_Notes.md

 	- load_right_foot.yaml
 		- Status: Good
 	- walk_turn_cw.yaml
-		- Status: Partially working.
-Works with 2 steps with an orientation specification.
-If we add a 3rd step with a greater orientation than the first 2 steps, the script doesn't run
+		- Status: Good.
+We enforce a normalization step on the orientation after converting the frame into the world frame.
 	- walk_turn_ccw.yaml
-		- Status: Partially working.
-Works with 2 steps with an orientation specification.
-If we add a 3rd step with a greater orientation than the first 2 steps, the script doesn't run
+		- Status: Good.
+We enforce a normalization step on the orientation after converting the frame into the world frame.
 	- whole_body_left_wrist
-		- Status: Seems Ok.
-Left arm moves, but we don't have forearms with wrists to test.
+		- Status: Good
 	- whole_body_right_wrist
-		- Status: Seems Ok.
-Right arm moves, but we don't have forearms with wrists to test.
+		- Status: Good

-Remaining files to convert:
+	- whole_body_spine
-	whole_body_right_arm_side_pause.launch
+		- Status: Untested for now, but no reason to not work.
-		Status: We cannot test this because the API only allows 1 trajectory message whole_body_spine
+	- whole_body_right_arm_side_pause
-		Status: The spine is just a joint trajectory message.
-We have to write a dedicated script for this message
+		Status: We cannot test this because the API only allows 1 trajectory message

 Converted Python scripts
 	neck.py